Len Garry: 1957–1958

-1994-present
+1994–2026

-In 1997, Garry reunited with the then-surviving members of The Quarrymen to perform a concert, to commemorate 40 years since the group's formation.
-Shortly after, they embarked on a tour which took place in the United Kingdom, United States, Germany, and Japan, among many others.
-Garry has participated on all Quarrymen releases since; including their three albums; Get Back – Together (1997), Songs We Remember (2004), and Grey Album (2012).
-Their recent material primarily consists of rock and roll and skiffle songs from the 1950s.
+In 1997, Garry reunited with surviving members of the Quarrymen to perform a concert to commemorate 40 years since the group's formation.
+They embarked on a tour of the United Kingdom, United States, Germany, Japan, among others.
+Garry participated on all subsequent Quarrymen releases, including their three albums Get Back – Together (1997), Songs We Remember (2004), and Grey Album (2012).
+Their later material primarily consisted of rock and roll and skiffle songs from the 1950s.
 Garry was portrayed by actor Frazer Bird in the 2009 biopic Nowhere Boy.
 The Quarrymen performed in New York City, for what would have been Lennon's 70th birthday in 2010.

-As of 2016, Garry still tours with founding member Colin Hanton and Rod Davis.

-Later life
+Later life and death

-As a young adult, Garry worked as in Architecture in Liverpool, and got married.
-In 1971, he and his wife migrated south to Chard, Somerset.
-During his time in Somerset, he fronted a rock gospel group called "Come Together", and both of his daughters were born there.
-In 1987, he and his family migrated to New Zealand, although after a few months, they moved back to England, this time, they moved back to Liverpool, where he still lives today.
+As a young adult, Garry worked as an architect in Liverpool and married.
+In 1971, he and his wife moved to Chard, Somerset.
+During his time in Somerset, he fronted a rock gospel group called Come Together, and both of his daughters were born there.
+In 1987, he and his family migrated to New Zealand; after a few months they returned to England and they moved back to Liverpool.

+Garry died at home on 2 March 2026, aged 84, from pneumonia following a chest infection.